Outdoor Adventure Itinerary

 Kick off your adventure by trying your hand at one of Waynesboro’s specialties: fly fishing.
 The South River Fly Shop on Main Street offers full-service guiding and instructing for every skill level, as well as a wide selection of gear.
 In addition to full-day excursions along the Shenandoah, James, and Jackson rivers, they also offer guided trips into to Shenandoah National Park.
 For today you’ll want to schedule a half-day excursion on the South River, which runs through downtown Waynesboro and is one of only two urban trout fisheries in the state.
 Once Tommy or Kevin lead you to the sweet spots along the river, we think you’ll agree that its stocked waters make it an angler’s playground!

-For lunch, grab an award-winning Tumbleweed Burger at Jake’s Bar and Grill before stopping at Rockfish Gap Outfitters for a map of the Big Levels/Sherando mountain bike trail system.
+For lunch, grab a massive "Virginia Slice" of delicious pizza from Benny Stivale's downtown before stopping at Rockfish Gap Outfitters for a map of the Big Levels/Sherando mountain bike trail system.
 Located just 15 miles south of Waynesboro in George Washington National Forest, Sherando Lake has been dubbed the “jewel of the Blue Ridge.”
 Its campground, beach, and swimming area are the local go-to for family fun, while its network of trails entice thrill-seekers who want to get off the beaten path.
 Bikers will find more than 20 miles of singletrack trails and dirt/paved roads through majestic, deciduous forests.
 This is rugged terrain, so prepare appropriately—with either shock absorbers or aspirin!
 When your muscles are worn out, head back to Waynesboro for dinner and a brew at Basic City Beer Co., an industrial-meets-modern microbrewery housed in a reclaimed brass foundry, featuring a beer-inspired menu by Hops Kitchen.